Samsung/tizen-docs/docs/application/native/guides/multimedia/image-edit.md

   You can [decode images](#decode) and [encode them](#encode) with the following formats:

-  Bitmap formats: YUV420, YUV422, RGB888, RGBA8888, BGRA8888, and ARGB8888
+  - Bitmap formats: YUV420, YUV422, RGB888, RGBA8888, BGRA8888, and ARGB8888.

-  Input image formats for decoding: JPEG, PNG, GIF, and BMP
+  - Input image formats for decoding: JPEG, PNG, GIF, and BMP.

-  Output image formats for encoding: JPEG, PNG, GIF, BMP, and [animated GIF](#animation)
+  - Output image formats for encoding: JPEG, PNG, GIF, BMP, and [animated GIF](#animation).

     Pay attention to how the [image quality depends on the size](#quality) and compression ratio.